torvalds/linux/Documentation/admin-guide/cgroup-v1/blkio-controller.rst

 ========
 cgroup subsys "blkio" implements the block io controller.
-There seems to be a need of various kinds of IO control policies (like proportional BW, max BW) both at leaf nodes as well as at intermediate nodes in a storage hierarchy.
+There seems to be a need of various kinds of IO control policies (like proportional BW, max BW) both at leaf analdes as well as at intermediate analdes in a storage hierarchy.
 Plan is to use the same cgroup based management interface for blkio controller and based on user options switch IO policies in the background.

 One IO control policy is throttling policy which can be used to specify upper IO rate limits on devices.
-This policy is implemented in generic block layer and can be used on leaf nodes as well as higher level logical devices like device mapper.
+This policy is implemented in generic block layer and can be used on leaf analdes as well as higher level logical devices like device mapper.

 HOWTO